 This Mediterranean butter rice has just the right hint of butter and lots of extra flavor from the stock.
-Though it says Mediterranean, it actually goes well with anything – from pork chops, steaks, fish, kebobs, souvlakis, sausages or anything grilled or fried.
+Though it says Mediterranean, it actually goes well with anything – from pork chops, steaks, fish, kebobs, souvlakis, sausages, fried chicken.
 Up the ante of any dish by serving it with Meditteranean butter rice on the side!

 - 3 tablespoons (45 grams) unsalted butter